Reprogramming Language Models for Molecular Representation Learning: Experiments

 BERT and GPT-3 are 2 of the most common powerful language models, that generalize well across various NLP tasks, dealing with language (sequence) data.
 In this experiment, we use BERT, a bidirectional transformer, tuned for the sentiment classification task on the IMDB movie review dataset.
 As R2DL assumed access to the gradients of the source model ($\nabla X$), this approach works in a semi-black box setting given that we access but do not modify the internal architecture.
 In this task, we use sentiment classification as the source task, in which there are 2 output classes (positive, negative), and AMP toxicity classification as the target task (toxic, non-toxic).
 The output-label mapping $h$ is then a simple 1-1 correspondence between (positive, toxic) and (negative, non-toxic).
 The input data of the source model (BERT) is tokenized on a word-level which form the atoms for our dictionary representation of $V_S$.
 The input data to the target task, AMP sequences, are tokenized on a character level with only 7 distinct tokens.
 The embeddings of a source vocabulary token, $v_s$, is then represented as a weighted combination of the atoms of the AMP sequence tokens.
 Using the $l^0$ norm in our objective function, 100 k-SVD iterations and $\epsilon = 0.045$, we are able to achieve accuracy on the order of the benchmark when trained from scratch in table 1.
 Table 4 shows accuracies for sentiment classification source models and the target task, and Table 5 shows accuracies as we increase the number of k-SVD iterations for a convergent solution.

-Table 5 shows the stagnation of performance with k-SVD iterations.
-We see that R2DL acheives the performance (89.34 \%) of the baseline (93.7.0 \%) when the pretrained classifier is a bidirectional transformer.
+From Table 5, we see that R2DL acheives the performance (89.34 \%) of the baseline (93.7.0 \%) when the pretrained classifier is a bidirectional transformer.
 Intuitively, we can understand why more expressive models have an increased representational capacity that can be leveraged to transfer relevant features from the pretrained classifier.
 Additionally, more precise k-SVD solutions beyond 100 iterations are not correlated with increased performance, and only increase computational cost, making this approach less efficient.